 Try Cat/Cow, Standing Forward Fold, Bridge, Pigeon, Upward and Downward Facing Dog, and Triangle poses to help your back.
 Learn more about yoga poses that can help prevent back pain.
 Or try out this 30-minute yoga practice for your back.

 Related: Yoga Poses That Relieve Stress and Anxiety

 3. Just breathe

 Try some meditative breathing to slow down, calm your mind, and in return, calm your body.
 Here’s a recommended breathing technique:

 - Sit comfortably and put the tip of your tongue lightly behind your top teeth.
 Breathe out of your mouth and make a whooshing noise.

 - After you’ve let all the air out, close your mouth and breathe in through your nose while counting to four.

 - Hold your breath for seven counts.

-- Exhale completely like you did in step one, making it last for eight counts.
+- Exhale completely as you did in step one, making it last for eight counts.